 We already know that the Impossible Burger relies on heme – also known as leghemoglobin – to give it its seemingly authentic meaty flavor.
 But what else is in an Impossible Burger?
 After all, most veggie burgers have vegetables like corn, carrots, and spinach sticking out of the patty, getting loosened with every bite.
-But not the Impossible Burger.
-So, what’s really inside?

 But the question remains: Is it truly healthier?

-Is the Impossible Burger healthy?
+So, is the Impossible Burger healthy?

 The iron in the Impossible Burger is also worth mentioning.
-While beef patties may have a somewhat comparable amount of iron – the Impossible Burger has 25 percent of the daily value whereas a beef patty has 16 percent – the iron in an Impossible patty comes from heme.
+While beef patties may have a somewhat comparable amount of iron – the Impossible Burger has 25 percent of the daily value, whereas a beef patty has 16 percent – the iron in an Impossible patty comes from heme.

-Beef patties also contain vitamin K2, which you won’t find in the Impossible Burger.
-Vitamin K2 regulates calcium deposition, promoting calcification in the bones but preventing it in areas where it shouldn’t be.
-It’s also responsible for regulating blood clotting, the heart, and bones, so you see why vitamin K2 is important.
+Beef patties contain vitamin K2, which you won’t find in the Impossible Burger.
+Vitamin K2 regulates calcium deposition, promoting bone calcification but preventing it in areas where it shouldn’t be.
+It’s also responsible for regulating blood clotting, the heart, and bones, so vitamin K2 is important.

 So, is the Impossible Burger healthy?
-While it's not a nutritionally perfect food (it wasn't designed to be one, after all), and a homemade veggie burger might be a healthier option, the Impossible Burger is still so much better for our bodies, animals, and the planet than continuing to raise cows for beef.
+While it's not a nutritionally perfect food (it wasn't designed to be one, after all), and a homemade veggie burger might be a healthier option, the Impossible Burger is still so much better for our bodies, animals and the planet than continuing to raise cows for beef.